Colocasia Black Magic: Black Elephant Ear Plant

 Perfect for small landscapes and gardens.
 Medium green leaves, 12″ inches long, dramatic purple veins reaching 30 inches tall.

-On the back of leaf, veins look cranberry instead of purple.
+On the back of the leaf, veins look cranberry instead of purple.

 Colocasia Illustris

-The sister plant to “Black Magic”, combining purple and bright green foliage.
+The sister plant to “Black Magic” combines purple and bright green foliage.

 colocasia mojitoPin